Water Restoring — Water Damage Restoration

 For over a decade, our team has provided disaster recovery services to communities in Stanly County, including rural areas near Oakboro, Locust, and Stanfield.
 We are deeply committed to the region's resilience and recovery.

-Reach our local Red Cross crew โ€” call now for emergency response.
+Get our local Red Cross crew on the line.
+Call now for emergency response.

-๐Ÿ“ž Call +1 (833) 951-0524
+Call +1 (833) 951-0524

-4. Antimicrobial Treatment โ€” EPA-registered antimicrobials are applied to affected surfaces to prevent microbial growth during the drying period and to neutralize any organisms already present in Category 2 or Category 3 water.
+• EPA-registered antimicrobials — Applied to affected surfaces to prevent microbial growth during drying and neutralize any organisms in contaminated water situations.

-๐Ÿ“ž +1 (833) 951-0524
+Call +1 (833) 951-0524

 Certifications: IICRC Water Damage Restoration (WRT), IICRC Applied Structural Drying (ASD), IICRC Applied Microbial

-North Carolina Residential Contractor License (North Carolina Registrar of Contractors โ€” ROC)
+North Carolina Residential Contractor License (North Carolina Registrar of Contractors — ROC)

 Our Red Cross-certified technicians are trained to the highest standards, ensuring safe and effective flood damage restoration.
 We adhere to IICRC guidelines and maintain continuous education to stay updated on best practices.